BiAPoL/blog/ryan_savill/02_intro_to_skimage/readme.md

 These results are not too great so some preprocessing appart from the median filter is needed.
-Here we will use a tophat filter for background subtraction in order to achieve a more percise segmentation.
-The function shown here is a simple implementation of the scikit image function and works with a radius as parameter for the tophat filtering.
-A more in-depth look at background subtration is will be provided in a separate blogpost!
+Here we will use a [top-hat filter](https://en.wikipedia.org/wiki/Top-hat_transform) for background subtraction in order to achieve a more percise segmentation.
+The function shown here is a simple implementation of the scikit image function and works with a radius as parameter for the top-hat filtering.
+A more in-depth overview about background subtration is will be provided in a separate blog post!

 ```python